The 0x80070103 Windows Update Error can appear due to various reasons. The full error message reads:

 1. Click on the Windows 11 Start button & select Settings.

-2. When the Settings app opens, switch to the System > Troubleshoot > Other Troubleshooter.
+2. Switch to the System > Troubleshoot > Other Troubleshooter.

-3. On the right side, click the Run button beside Windows Update.
+3. Click the Run button beside Windows Update.

 4. The Windows Update troubleshooter will run.
 Just follow the on-screen instructions to complete the troubleshooting process.

-That’s it!
-Once the process completes, check for Windows Updates again.
-This time, you won’t get Windows 11 update error.
+Once the process is complete, check for Windows Updates again.
+This time, you won’t get a Windows 11 update error.

 4. Clear the SoftwareDistribution Folder

-1. Type Command Prompt on Windows 11 Search.
+1. Type Command Prompt in Windows 11 Search.
 Next, right-click on the CMD and select Run as administrator.

-2. When the Command Prompt opens, execute these two commands one by one.
+2. Execute these two commands one by one.

 C:\Windows\SoftwareDistribution